bbauska/dom/README.md

 var elements = document.querySelectorAll(".className");
 ```

-Example: In below example we are using the querySelectorAll and we will print all the content which have that class name.
+<h4>Example: In below example we are using the querySelectorAll and we will print all the content which have that class name.</h4>

 ```
 <!DOCTYPE html>